Haryana: BJP leader shot dead in Sonipat over land dispute

 Chandigarh, Mar 15 (PTI) A local BJP leader was shot dead in Haryana's Sonipat district allegedly over a land dispute, police said on Saturday.

-The deceased has been identified as Surendra Jawahar, president of BJP's Mundlana Mandal in Sonipat, officials said.
+The deceased has been identified as Surendra Jawahar, president of BJP's Mundlana Mandal in Sonipat who also served as a 'nambardar' or village headman responsible for land revenue collection and maintaining land records, officials said.

+According to police, Jawahar's murder was the fallout of an ongoing land dispute.

-The unknown assailant allegedly opened fire on Jawahar on Friday night.
+The attacker, identified as Monu, allegedly opened fire on Jawahar on Friday night.
 CCTV footage showed Jawahar entering a shop to save his life even as the attacker chased him and shot him dead, police said.

+Assistant Commissioner of Police (Gohana) Rishi Kant said three teams have been formed to arrest the accused.

+"Jawahar had purchased a piece of land from Monu's uncle and aunt.
+They had a dispute over it that led to the murder," the ACP said.
+PTI